Dissecting Oh-My-OpenCode and the Future of Context Engineering

 The Structural Limits of Single-Agent Coding Tools

-Most AI coding tools run a single agent that plays every role - planner, developer, debugger, researcher - in serial execution.
-This creates compounding problems:
+Most AI coding tools run a single agent that plays every role: planner, developer, debugger, researcher, all in serial execution.
+This creates compounding problems.

 The Core Innovation: Orchestrator-Based Team Architecture